 He swayed his head trying to come up with a better word for it.
-“Maybe not pop music, but like, softer rock, like a Twenty Seconds to Mars, Twenty One Pilots, or Imagine Dragons type of vibe.”
+“Maybe not pop music, but like, softer rock, like a Thirty Seconds to Mars, Twenty One Pilots, or Imagine Dragons type of vibe.”

 “Oh.”
 I let out, still trying to rap my mind around him singing that style.
 “Then why don’t you start a side project later on?”

 “Maybe.”
 He shrugged, not buying too much into the suggestion.
 “But that would take away from Messiah and then I risk ruining the image I’m trying to build, I don’t know, I just want Messiah to be this big metal giant.
 I-I want to be the biggest face in metal.”

 I couldn’t help but smile as a blush filled his face.
 “It’s alright.”
 I supported, resting my head against him.
 “I think you can get there.”

 “I don’t know.”
 He sheepishly laughed as the blush grew stronger.
 “I’ve seen so many bands try it just to fall apart.
 I want to bridge that gap between the music your dad likes and the music the band likes.
 I want to take both those styles I love and fuse them.
 When I’m done I don’t want to be another name that gets talked about, I want to be the name.”

 I couldn’t help but giggle at his ambition.
 “The kid who screamed at me about popularity wants to be popular.”
 I couldn’t help but tease.
 “Go figure.”